Kalabasa/leanrada.com/src/pages/works/canvalogomaker.md

 I also did some integration with our internal design API, but the amazing Smart Design team did the magic!
 They made a design system that generates dynamic pixel-perfect designs with several parameters!

-Once the design is generated, it can be further customized using in the Canva Editor.
+Once the design is generated, it can be further customized in the Canva Editor.

 <span class="d3d"><span class="mockup-phone">![phone view](../img/canvalogomaker_1.jpg)
 <span class="phone-body"></span>